IDG2100-2026/idg2100-2026-exam-express-yourself/docs/naming-conventions.md

 ### 1. Folders - kebab-case

-All folders in the project use kebab-case, no exceptions.
+All folders use kebab-case.
+If a specific case is not listed below, kebab-case is the default.

 `components/avatar/`, `pages/about-game/`, `hooks/`, `services/`